fajrocha/gymanager.java/README.md

 Worth noting that any dependency called on the `handler` is an abstraction defined on the **Application Layer**, whose implementation is defined on the **Infrastructure Layer**.
-So to the `handler` these are mostly complete abstractions, ignorant (for the most part) if they relate to a file, a DB or another REST API.
+So to the `handler` these are mostly complete abstractions, ignorant (for the most part) if they relate to a file, a DB or another _REST API_.

 As mentioned on the introduction, this library is being used as it is very similar to the [MediatR](https://github.com/jbogard/MediatR), which I use quite often in _.NET_.
 Its continued usage here will depend